robertsawko/mytrilinos_tutorials/README.md

 Tpetra says hello and informs about the version.
 This is a very minmial example on how to build against a Trilinos with CMake.

+### Enter Teuchos

+Teuchos is a package full of useful tools and programming constructs.
+We present reference counting pointers (RCP) and automatic command-line parsing.

 ### Norms etc (serial)

 A tutorial which looks at creating vectors, matrices and running some